Antguz/TMCF-trends/README.md

 using Python as an [API](https://pairs.res.ibm.com/tutorial/index.html) platform.
 Then, statistics and figures were created locally using R.

-Here you will see four main folders: i) a 'python' folder, which contains the scripts for API access to IBM PAIRS Geoscope, ii) an 'R' folder, which contains scripts of the statistics applied in the manuscript, iii) 'figures' folder that contains the scripts for visualization, and iv) a 'data' folder as path to data for easy access.
-If you use these codes or data, please cite them in addition to the supporting manuscript.
+Here you will see three main folders: i) a 'python' folder, which contains the scripts for API access to IBM PAIRS Geoscope, ii) an 'R' folder, which contains scripts of the statistics applied in the manuscript, and iii) 'figures' folder that contains the scripts for visualization.
+A fourth folder of 'data' could be create as path for easy access to data to reproduce these codes.
+If you use these codes, please cite them in addition to the supporting manuscript.

 The data used in this manuscript that accompany these codes are available at the Tropi-Dry Dataverse (https://doi.org/10.7910/DVN/A25Q8V).
-If your interest is to use the location or names of the TMCFs please cite Aldrich et al. (1997) following the instructions provided by [UN Environment Programme World Conservation Monitoring Centre](https://resources.unep-wcmc.org/products/84c3a142c4354cc1a75ac9e9ee8538e2).
+Please follow the instructions described there for proper citation of the data.

 <br />

-#### Citing codes, data, and manuscript.
+#### Citing codes, manuscript, and data.

 ##### Codes